olafwied/olafwied.github.io/_posts/core-samples/2018-06-08-understanding the expectation maximization steps.md

 ## Convergence Properties of the EM Algorithm

+We can easily prove that the EM Algorithm always converges to at least a local maximum because

 $$\log P(X \mid \theta^{j+1}) \geq \mathcal{L}(q^{j+1}, \theta^{j+1}) \geq \mathcal{L}(q^{j+1}, \theta^j) = \log P(X \mid \theta^j)$$

+This holds (1) due to the definition of the lower bound and (2) because $\theta^{j+1}$ maximizes the lower bound w.r.t. to $\theta$.
+This is also a useful property for debugging your code.
+You should never see a decrease during the optimization.)